-D. Targeted Participants
+E. Targeted Participants

-The target group for this program is (L2 and L3 level) Taluka/Village level Elected representatives/Officials and functionaries from the Department (via.
-Talati-cum-Mantri), involved in activities related to planning, design and rural developmental activities.
-In addition, Faculty members from SIRD and PR Training institutions, selected NGOs/CBOs/CSR and Youth-Volunteer organizations across the State, the proposed activity may also help in assessing the training needs of the targeted stakeholders.
+The target group for this program is Master Trainers engaged with the Panchayati Raj Talim Kendra, Sadra involved in activities related to planning, design and rural developmental activities.
+In addition, selected Faculty members from PR training institute will also join the training.
+The proposed activity may also help in assessing the training needs of the targeted stakeholders.

-E. Expected Outcome:
+F. Expected Outcome:

-This training reviews various best practices/initiatives taken up on a pilot basis for DRM during past disasters.
-It also focuses on lessons and practical guidelines developed for CBDRM, particularly highlighting community organization, financing, capacity development, gender and social inclusion, risk management, technology transfer and cultural norms and values.
+This training reviews various best practices/initiatives taken up on a pilot basis for DRM.
+It also focuses on lessons and practical guidelines developed for risk management, particularly highlighting community organization, financing, capacity development, gender and social inclusion, risk management, technology transfer and cultural norms and values.
 At the end of the program, participants would be able to,

-- Identify potential Disaster Risks; - Understand Disaster Risk Management; - Prepare Communities and Practices to implement Prevention, Mitigation, Preparedness, Response and Recovery actions; - Disaster Resilient Sustainable Development and planning activities.
+- Identify potential Disaster Risks; - Understand Role of PRIs for Disaster Risk Management; - Prepare Communities and Practices to implement Prevention, Mitigation, Preparedness, Response and Recovery actions; - Disaster Resilient Sustainable Development and planning activities.

-F. Case Study-1:
+G. Case Study-1:

 Vagda cluster in Palanpur Block of Banaskantha district comprises of 6 villages Lalavada, Jabalpur, Vagda, Fatepur, Kharodiya, Sadarpur, Karjodiya and Sangra.
 The cluster is prone to accidents as it close to National Highway.
-A search & rescue training was organized for the village DMT members of these villages at Vagda on 12th May 07.
+A search & rescue training was organized for the village DMT members of these villages at Vagda on 12th May 2007.
 Considering the earlier experience of low participation of women in S & R training, a different mobilization strategy was worked out.
 Out of 39 total participants, only 8 women were DMT members.
 Looking at the fewer number of women members in the DMT, District Project Officer, Mr. Mukesh Chavda thought of contacting the local CBO-Seva Nidhi Foundation.
 After an interaction, Mr. Rameshbhai, the CBO representative suggested contacting Mrs. Bhavnaben Prajapati who runs a tailoring class at Vagda village.
 Women from surrounding villages learn tailoring under her mentoring.
 Mr. Chavda met Bhavnaben and explained to her the utility of learning simple life-saving skills by women and told her about the kind of role women could play in case of a small incident either at home or in the livelihood or case of natural disaster.
 Impressed by the briefing, Bhavnaben asked all her friends to attend the training Programme.
 The result was- out of a total of 66 participants, 39 women volunteers took part in the training.
 Mr. Chavda, before visiting the village had made official communication to Talati and Sarpanch, Village Disaster Management Committee Chairman and Secretary.
-Even adequate advocacy was made for equitable participation of women in capacity-building programs at the village level.
+Even adequate advocacy was made for equitable participation of women in capacitybuilding programs at the village level.